turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 ### Deliverables
 * You'll need a draft of your resume ready by Week 3 for review from staff coaches
 * You'll submit your revised draft of your resume to the Career Development Team (Allison, Ellen Mary, or Kayt) by the end of Week 3
+* You'll participate in a mock behavioral interview by the end of the module
 * You'll need to have your [Turing portfolio](https://alumni.turing.io) finished and published on the Turing website by Monday of Week 6 with your final draft of your resume uploaded

 ### Opening: Review of Storytelling